-Consistent with the University's mission of providing educational opportunities to the Mid-Delta region, the University has established a Weekend College degree program designed specifically for people whose responsibilities such as work, family, or other life circumstances make full-time study difficult.
+The University has established a Weekend College program designed specifically for people whose responsibilities such as work, family, or other life circumstances make full-time study difficult.
 This program is also for those people who wish to upgrade their job skills.
 The program is a compact, intensive and accelerated paced program that enables students to complete a degree under circumstances which would otherwise be impossible.
 The length of each session is five weeks, meeting Friday evenings for three hours and Saturdays for seven hours.
 Students receive up to nine credit hours taking only Friday and Saturday courses.
-Students wishing to take a full 12 hours of instruction are advised to register for three credit hours through Evening or E-Course.
+Students wishing to take a full 9 hours of instruction are advised to register for three credit hours through Evening or Online Courses.
 Since it is an intensive study program, it is imperative that students have a strong commitment to their own professional development.